vfarcic/devops24/manuscript/01-sts-story.md

 Eva made a move with her hand as if brushing away John's questions.
 That was a clear indication that she will ignore whatever John said and continue her discourse.

 **Eva**: Here's the plan.
 Move Jenkins from the Deployment into a StatefulSet.
 Jenkins is a relatively simple example.
 It cannot scale, so that will limit the unknowns.
 It'll be a good entry point into StatefulSets even though you will not see any tangible benefits.
-You'll have a concrete example that will allow you to focus on exploring StatefulSet syntax and benefits without going too much astray.
+You'll have a concrete example that will allow you to focus on exploring StatefulSet syntax and benefits without going too far astray.
 With Jenkins, you won't be able to fail.
 It'll work, more or less, equally well with a StatefulSet as with Deployments.
 Once you're done with Jenkins, go back to your MongoDB Deployment definition and scale it up to, let's say, three instances.
 The result will be a total disaster.
 But, you'll learn something.
 You'll gain an understanding of the problems you're facing and what you should expect from StatefulSets.
 Once you understand the issues, change your DB definition to a StatefulSet.
 Use the knowledge you obtained by running Jenkins.
 Once you prove that your MongoDB StatefulSet provides all the tools you need to run stateful applications like MongoDB, create a replica set manually.
 Get familiar with the process.
-Once you're done, replace your manual steps with containers based on Docker image made by cvallance.
+Once you're done, replace your manual steps with containers based on a Docker image made by cvallance.
 You'll find it.
 I'm sure you know how to Google "cvallance Mongo".
 Once all that is done, you'll find out that you will still fail.
 You won't be able to accomplish your goal.
 Just when you think that you are finished, you'll discover that you're not and you'll get depressed.
 Failure is good for you.
 We'll talk about your depression during the next sprint planning session.
 See you in a week.

 With those words, Eva left the meeting clearly indicating that it is over.
 In her mind, everyone knew what to do.
 Unfortunately, John was even more confused than before.
 He was told to change his strategy, even though it'll lead to a failure.
-Never the less, he already knows that there's no point arguing with Eva nor requesting more information from her.
+Nevertheless, he already knows that there's no point arguing with Eva nor requesting more information from her.
 She's gone, leaving them bewildered.